kvanderp/f5-nap-with-elk/README.md

 ## Deployingment

-You will likely need to increase memory to docker
+You will likely need to increase memory to docker:

 ```
 echo "vm.max_map_count=262144" | sudo tee -a /etc/sysctl.conf